erikbilling/pypsl/README.md

     s += c
 print('Generated sequence: ',s)
 ~~~~

+*Psl* will learn the pattern and extend the sequence up to the specified length.

 Let's continue with an example where *PCC* is used to predict a sinus curve: